RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - Endpoint GET: /api/weather

-The requirement is to get the weather conditions of the country where the user is registered in our system.
+The requirement is to get the weather conditions of the country for the user registered in our system.

 Since this endpoint uses Basic Authorization, we don't need to pass /{username} in url.

+/{username} in the url means that the user can add any username but this is not the requirement.

 ## Resiliency tests